Opening the Textbook:

 Educational Resource Decision Process

-In order to better understand the frequency of (and factors that impact) the decision about core educational materials, it is necessary to understand when the specific decision is being made.
+It is important to focus on specific faculty decisions, not hypotheticals.
 Faculty in this study were asked about three different activities that represent the faculty member making a decision on the required materials for a particular course: creating a new course, substantially revising an existing course, or adding or changing required course materials.
 The specific question wording used was:

 Over the past two years, either working alone or with others, have you...